Google Dialogflow, Amazon Lex, Rasa, IBM Watson Assistant, Microsoft Bot – Which Chatbot Platform is Best for your Organization?

 1. Data privacy and security

 IBM’s stringent security policies promote data privacy.
-IBM Watson Assistant helps you protect and safeguard your customers’ conversations with the power of IBM security, scalability, flexibility.
+IBM Watson Assistant helps you protect and safeguard your customers’ conversations with the power of IBM security, scalability, and flexibility.

 2. Telephony platform